Q. Occasionally my slicer-shredder will not turn on, or the ON-OFF switch works intermittently. Why is this?

 (2) The food is not fresh and firm.
 All food slices and shreds better when it is fresh and firm.

-(3) Pieces of the fruit or vegetable may have wrapped around the cutting cone during processing or may have become wedged in the cutting cones preventing food from coming out.
+(3) Pieces of the fruit or vegetable may have wrapped around the cutting cone during processing or may have become wedged in the cutting cone preventing food from coming out.
 If this occurs, simply disconnect the unit from the outlet, remove the cutting cone, and clean out the buildup of food.

 (4) You may be slicing or shredding a hard vegetable, such as a sweet potato, or shredding cheese.
 Cheese and hard vegetables may require more pressure on the food guide.
 Sometimes when slicing or shredding hard vegetables or when shredding cheese, the motor may sound as if it is laboring.
 This is normal.